waynesutton/promptkit/files.md

 - `components.json`: Configuration for `shadcn/ui`.
 - `eslint.config.js`: Configuration file for ESLint, the code linter.
 - `.gitignore`: Specifies intentionally untracked files that Git should ignore.
+- `files.md`: This file, containing descriptions of project files.
+- `.DS_Store`: macOS specific file (should be in .gitignore).
+- `convex-spec-*.yaml`: Convex diagnostic files (should be in .gitignore).

 ## `convex/` Directory (Backend)